 - Develop an excellent interdepartmental relationship between the cybersecurity team with other departments within the organization.

 - Adopt a hybrid approach.
-Use your core team to come up with tactics and techniques for developmental work, enhancement of organizational development goals, and the ability to carry out advanced integration activities.
+Use your core team to develop tactics and techniques for developmental work, enhance organizational development goals, and carry out advanced integration activities.

-As the complexity of technology continuously expands and evolves uniquely, the need for security automation and integration tools also continue to expand with the same degree.
+As technology’s complexity continuously expands and evolves uniquely, the need for security automation and integration tools also continues to grow to the same degree.
 The future holds automation and integration as a significant element of organizations’ and businesses’ cybersecurity blueprint.
 Is your entity prepared to accommodate the inevitable change?
-And if not, what strategies will you use to keep up with the speed in this industry?
+And if not, what strategies will you use to keep up with speed in this industry?